Academics shortlisted for prestigious RIBA research award

 Professor Rajat Gupta, Director of the Low Carbon Building Group and Oxford Institute of Sustainable Development said: “We are delighted to be shortlisted in this year’s RIBA President’s Awards for Research, which celebrate the best research in the fields of architecture and the built environment.

 “The shortlisting has recognised the value of addressing the dual challenges of achieving energy efficiency in historic buildings.”

+RIBA has published a paper on the project which can be viewed here (PDF).
 This year, a record-breaking 75 submissions were received from 14 countries around the world.

 Dr Kat Martindale, RIBA Head of Research and Innovation said: “We were thrilled to receive so many research projects this year, and from all over the world.
 The work submitted provides a glimpse of the global workings and interactions of architects, students and academics but it has been the number of collaborations that have stood out this year.”